 There are openings in the panel box where knock-outs have been removed.
 Missing knock-outs should be replaced with snap in metal plugs.

 7.9 OVER CURRENT PROTECTION

 Circuit breakers are used for over current protection.
-The circuit breakers are properly installed and the ampacity of the connected wires is compatible with that of the circuit breakers.
+The circuit breakers ampacity of the connected wires is compatible with that of the circuit breakers.
 The circuit breakers were not tested.